aubreyrjones/lemon-py/README.md

 arg_list(L) ::= expr(c1).                         { L = _("arglist", {c1}, ~c1); }
 arg_list(L) ::= arg_list(L1) COMMA expr(e).       { L = L1 += e; }
 ```

+Note that attempting to read anything from the metavar node on the
+left-hand side of the production is (probably) a native memory access
+error.
+Don't do it.

 ### Setting the root node